gidoUninova/nova-school-of-science-and-technology-novaas/README.md

 `docker-compose build`

 can be used to build a new image.
-The started docker container will run on port 1870,however it is possible to change this behaviour by setting the environmental variable PORT_FORWARDING in the .env file.
+The started docker container will run on port 1870,however it is possible to change this behaviour by setting the environmental variables PORT_FORWARDING and HOST in the .env file.

 ## Run another version of NOVAAS from this base folder